smritid1/job-market-analysis/README.md

 # Job Market Analysis in Tableau

 ## Project Overview
-This project analyzes job market trends in the Data & Analytics industry using Tableau.
-The goal is to uncover insights that help recruiters (DataSearch) understand demand for roles, required skills, salary trends, and industry behavior.
+This project analyzes job market trends in the Data & Analytics industry

-The dataset consists of job postings over the past 5 years, including attributes like job title, industry, salary, experience, applicants, and required skills.

 ---